Fiber Convex Bodies: Introduction

 \subsection{Acknowledgments}

 The authors wish to thank Antonio Lerario and Bernd Sturmfels without whom this project would not have existed, and Rainer Sinn for his helpful comments.
-We want to thank also Fulvio Gesmundo for interesting discussions.
+We want to thank also Fulvio Gesmundo for interesting discussions and Anna-Laura Sattelberger for sharing her knowledge on holonomicity.
+We are also grateful to Michele Stecconi whose comments helped to considerably simplify Section~\ref{sec:Generalities}.